 Linet walked me through a step-by-step tutorial on how to achieve said fringe bangs, so today I'm sharing the same routine with you below—and it's actually much easier than I imagined.
 The key is all in the blow-dry technique, and being as uncoordinated as I am, if I can do this, so can you.
 Promise.
 Keep scrolling to learn the easiest way to style fringe bangs, plus see the recommended products you'll need to ensure they stay put all day.

-After showering, spray wet hair with a lightweight heat protectant and comb through evenly.
-This will prevent as much damage as possible from your blow dryer.
-Linet recommends this one, but any heat protectant will help.
+After showering, spray your wet hair with a lightweight heat protectant and comb it through evenly.
+This step will help minimize damage from your blow dryer.
+Linet recommends this one, but any heat protectant will do the job.

 Blow-dry your hair as normal until it's about 75% dry.
 Then part your hair down the middle and section off the front of your hair—from the arch of your eyebrow up is perfect.
 I find it helpful to loosely clip the rest of my hair back so I can focus on the front pieces.

 I truly couldn't style my hair without the help of clips.